 The first 4G activation offer is 1GB (500 MB data for all networks + 500 MB for 4G network) to use within 2 days.
 There are specific 4G offers where you can get 100% additional data volume.
 Find the Ntc 4G data packs.

-Tell us what do you think of Ntc 4G coverage in your area, or are you waiting for Ntc 4G if you have not got yet, please comment below.
+Tell us what you think of Ntc 4G coverage in your area, or are you waiting for Ntc 4G if you have not got it yet, do leave a comment below.